Super Eagles star Simon constructs road and drainage system in Benue State | Goal.com

 The Super Eagles star was born and raised in Kaduna, but he has not neglected his father’s hometown in Benue.

-Although his recent projects have been in Benue which made community leaders name a street after him in Obagaji Agatu, Simon has also embarked on some projects in Southern Kaduna.
+Although his recent developments have been in Benue which made the community leaders name a street after him in Obagaji Agatu, Simon has also embarked on some projects in Southern Kaduna.

 The 25-year-old who has contributed five goals and an assist in 27 Ligue 1 matches this season, bemoaned the government’s negligence for not providing basic amenities to the people.